tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 #### Histograms of Color

-Color is an important feature for vihecle detection,  so color histgram features are etracted.
+Color is an important feature for vehicle detection,  so color histogram features are extracted.
 Code can be found in code cell No. 4 in P5.ipynb.
 Number of histogram bins used in this project is 32.

 #### Histogram of Oriented Gradients (HOG)
 I choose to use dataset provided by Udactiy for classifier training and testing.
 All the `vehicle` and `non-vehicle` images are loaded to a dictionary.
 Code can be found in code cell No. 5 in P5.ipynb.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![car-noncar](/output_images/car_noncar_ex.png)

 A car can be distinguished from a non-car by looking at its edges.
 HOG will compute the gradients from blocks of cells.
 Then, a histogram is constructed with these gradient values. skimage.feature.hog function is used to extract HOG feature from image.
 I then explored different color spaces like RGB, LUV, HSV, HLS, YCrCb and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 Code can be found in code cell No. 6 in P5.ipynb.
 The comparison between different color space and classifier can be found in P5-Test-Classifier-HSV.ipynb, P5-Test-Classifier-RGB.ipynb, P5-Test-Classifier-HSL.ipynb, P5-Test-Classifier-LUV.ipynb, P5-Test-Classifier-YCrCb.ipynb.
-To balance accuracy of classifier and training time, I choose to use follwoing HOG feature extration parameters:
+To balance accuracy of classifier and training time, I choose to use following HOG feature extraction parameters:

 color_space = 'YCrCb'